 The College for Creative Studies adheres to The Higher Learning Commission (HLC) guidelines on Determining Qualified Faculty Through HLC’s Criteria for Accreditation and Assumed Practices.
 These guidelines state that institutions will use credentials as the primary mechanism to ascertain minimal faculty qualifications.
 HLC recognizes that tested experience also may be considered in determining faculty qualifications.
-The following guidelines apply to all faculty members whose primary responsibility is teaching, including full-time, part-time, adjunct, dual credit, and/or temporary faculty.
+The following guidelines apply to all faculty members whose primary responsibility is teaching, including part-time, adjunct, dual credit, temporary, and/or non-tenure track faculty.

 Faculty credentials refer to the degrees that faculty have earned that establish their credibility as content experts and thus their competence to teach that content in the classroom.
 Common expectations for faculty credentials include the following:

 - Faculty teaching should have completed a program of study in the discipline or subfield (as applicable) in which they teach, and/or for which they develop curricula, with coursework at least one level above that of the courses being taught or developed.
 Completion of a degree in a specific field enhances an instructor’s depth of subject matter knowledge and is easily identifiable.

 - Faculty teaching in undergraduate programs should hold a degree at least one level above the program in which they are teaching.
 If a faculty member holds a master’s degree or higher in a discipline other than that in which he or she is teaching, that faculty member should have completed a minimum of 18 graduate credit hours in the discipline in which he or she is teaching.